-George Livadiotis is a research scientist with expertise in non-equilibrium plasmas, focusing on their theoretical development within the framework of statistical mechanics, thermodynamics, and kinetic theory, with applications in space and astrophysical plasmas.
-His 2007 Ph.D. in Physics thesis was on nonlinear dynamics and statistical mechanics applied in solar plasma; he developed a new nonlinear dynamical model for describing the sunspot evolution, while he also generalized the statistical framework of optimization methods.
+George Livadiotis is a research scientist with expertise in nonequilibrium plasmas, focusing on their theoretical development within the framework of statistical mechanics, thermodynamics, and kinetic theory, with applications in space and astrophysical plasmas.
+His 2007 Ph.D. in Physics thesis was on nonlinear dynamics and statistical mechanics applied in solar plasma, where he developed a new nonlinear dynamical model for sunspot evolution, while he also generalized the statistical framework of optimization methods.
 His current work continues in the field of kappa distributions, the framework of statistical mechanics that describes complex systems out of the classical thermal equilibrium, varying from particle populations in space plasmas throughout the heliosphere and beyond, to multi-species population dynamics and chemical kinetics.
-He has published the first book on the theory of kappa distributions with applications in space plasmas; he has also performed numerous data analyses on space plasma observations to derive the thermal properties of the involved particle populations and understand the underpinning thermodynamics.
-Relevant analyses of data taken from the IBEX mission determined and improved understanding of the physical properties of the plasma in the outer heliosphere and the inner heliosheath, as well as their interaction with the ambient magnetic field.
+The theory is also connected with the Large-Scale Quantization constant ħ*, which is similar to Planck constant, but 12 orders larger, and characterizes space plasmas.

 Short-Term Career Goals: